Pilots with Diabetes

 Background

 In early 2019, a restriction in Canada which only allowed previously operational commercial pilots grounded by diabetes to return to flying operations once stable diabetes control was established, was lifted.
-We hope that this restriction will also be lifted in the UK, Ireland and Austria.
-The USA's new system enables both "ab intio" pilots aiming to embark upon a new flying career, plus previously operational commercial pilots to gain Class 1 and 2 Medicals and fly commercially.

 To find out more information, or if you have new information for any country, please contact the following: